 It’s funny how comparisons can influence your view of a place.
-My first arrival in Kuala Lumpur, Malaysia was after spending a month in Goa, so in comparison with India I appreciated the city’s relative calm, modernity and cleanliness.
+My first arrival in Kuala Lumpur, Malaysia was after spending a month in Goa.
+In comparison with India I appreciated the city’s relative calm, modernity and cleanliness.
 It was already feeling the KL love.
-Here is a backpacking Kuala Lumpur itinerary for 2 days, including where to stay and all the best things to do in Kuala Lumpur in 2 days.
+If you don’t have long here, check out the coolest Kuala Lumpur day tour itinerary for backpackers.
+Read on to discover where to stay and all the best things to do in Kuala Lumpur in one day.

 Take your photo with the ‘I Love KL’ sign